-The Group's income tax credit was approximately RMB577 million in 2021 as compared to the income tax expenses of approximately RMB2,175 million in 2020, which was mainly due to impact of deferred tax of impairment recognised on properties for sales and expected credit loss recognised on financial assets.
+The Group's income tax expense was approximately RMB445 million in 2022 as compared to income tax credit of approximately RMB577 million in 2021.
+This was mainly due to the deferred tax effect of impairment recognised for properties for sale and expected credit loss recognised for financial assets in 2021.

-(Loss) profit Attributable to Owners of the Company
+Loss Attributable to Owners of the Company

-For the above changes collectively, (loss) profit attributable to owners of the Company changed from a profit of approximately RMB977 million in 2020 to a loss of approximately RMB10,466 million in 2021.
+For the above changes collectively, loss attributable to owners of the Company was approximately RMB10,466 million in 2021 as compared to loss attributable to owners of the Company of approximately RMB6,071 million in 2022.